History of La Pitchoune | La Peetch

 These days ‘La Pitchoune’, affectionately named ‘La Peetch’ as a nickname, is both a vacation home and a refuge in the French Riviera operated by Okay, Perfect—a hospitality brand collective founded by entrepreneur Makenna Held & her husband Chris Nylund.

-Our way of celebrating her storied legacy is by using the space well, and keeping her in the best shape humanly possible.
+Our way of celebrating the storied legacy of the home is by using the space well, and keeping her in the best shape humanly possible, and spoiling it rotten with luxury linens and other ammenities.

 Each week we invite guests to come and cavort.
 To celebrate the celebrations that have come before; to create new dishes using our own trust and convictions; & to explore new flavors.
 To rejoice in both the successes and the failures.